 Read the rest of "2010: Volcanic ash grounds European flights 1817: Volcanic ash helped create the bicycle"...

+A glimpse into the early history of the AA is shown in the wonderfully evocative video below from the AA’s archives.
 The video is fronted by Sir Stenson Cooke who was the AA’s Secretary from 1905 until his death in 1942.
 He was knighted in 1933 but by this time the AA was embedded into society – now a car-owning society – and the AA was nowhere near as radical as when it was founded.

 Cycling shares some history with the AA.
 In effect, the organisation was helped into existence by cyclists.
-In March 1905 a fellow called Walter Gibbons wrote to Autocar magazine suggesting a Motorists’ Protection Association for the Prevention of Police Traps.
+In March 1905 a motorist called Walter Gibbons wrote to Autocar magazine suggesting a Motorists’ Protection Association for the Prevention of Police Traps.
 Two other motorists replied saying arrangements had been made to patrol the Brighton road to warn motorists of said police traps.
 The first patrols went out in April 1905.
 Guess what they used as patrol vehicles?
 Yep, bicycles.

 Within months, this informal arrangement of a “special staff of cyclists” was formalised into an organisation and it appointed a full-time secretary, Stenson Cooke.
 This organisation was called the Automobile Association.